pascomnet/documentation/site/content/client-mobile-userguide/chat-groupchat/_index.en.md

 ---
-title: Chat and Group-Chats
+title: Chat, Group-Chats & Filesharing
 weight: 8
-description: Use chat groups and share information with colleagues.
+description: Use chat groups and share information and data with colleagues.
 ---

 {{< description >}}